open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 ### Expected Usage

-The OpenTelemetry client is composed of 2 packages: API package and SDK package.
+The OpenTelemetry client is composed of 4 types of [packages](glossary.md#packages): API packages, SDK packages, a Semantic Conventions package, and plugin packages.
-In this specification, _package_ is used as a conceptual separation and does not prescribe the exact structure of the artifacts making up the language implementations.
-Whether the API and SDK packages are bundled as two all-in-one artifacts or split across multiple ones (e.g. one for api-trace, one for api-metric, one for sdk-trace, one for sdk-metric) is considered an implementation detail as long as the API artifact(s) stay separate from the SDK artifact(s).
+The API and the SDK are split into multiple packages, based on signal type (e.g. one for api-trace, one for api-metric, one for sdk-trace, one for sdk-metric) is considered an implementation detail as long as the API artifact(s) stay separate from the SDK artifact(s).

-Third-party libraries and frameworks that want to be instrumented in OpenTelemetry-compatible way will have a dependency on the API package.
-The developers of these third-party libraries will add calls to telemetry API to produce telemetry data.
+Libraries, frameworks, and applications that want to be instrumented with OpenTelemetry take a dependency only on the API packages.
+The developers of these third-party libraries will make calls to the API to produce telemetry data.

-Applications that use third-party libraries that are instrumented with OpenTelemetry API will have a choice to enable or not enable the actual delivery of telemetry data.
-The application can also call telemetry API directly to produce additional telemetry data.
+Applications that use third-party libraries that are instrumented with OpenTelemetry API control whether or not to install the SDK and generate of telemetry data.
+When the SDK is not installed, the API calls should be no-ops which generate minimal overhead.

-In order to enable telemetry the application must take a dependency on the OpenTelemetry SDK, which implements the delivery of the telemetry.
-The application must also configure exporters so that the SDK knows where and how to deliver the telemetry.
-The details of how exporters are enabled and configured are language specific.
+In order to enable telemetry the application must take a dependency on the OpenTelemetry SDK.
+The application must also configure exporters and other plugins so that telemetry can be correctly generated and delivered to their analysis tool of choice.
+The details of how plugins are enabled and configured are language specific.

 ### API and Minimal Implementation